 According to the Ministry of Commerce, China (including Hong Kong) is by far the number one trading partner for Thailand with a total trade value of U.S. $79 billion in 2015, followed by Japan at U.S. $51 billion, and the United States at U.S. $38 billion.
 The remaining trade partners in the top ten are all neighbors of Thailand in ASEAN and Asia Pacific: Malaysia, Singapore, Indonesia, Australia and Vietnam.[i]

 By comparison with other ASEAN members, in particular the regional neighbors such as Singapore, Thailand lags behind and has less FTAs in force (and hence less FTA trading partners).
-Singapore has currently around 20 FTAs in force and more than 31 trading partners across the globe from the Americas (U.S., Costa Rica, Peru, Chile, Panama), Europe (EU and EFTA) through Jordan and the Gulf Countries (GCC).
+Singapore has currently around 20 FTAs in force and more than 31 trading partners across the globe from the Americas (U.S., Costa Rica, Peru, Chile, Panama), Europe (EU and EFTA) through Jordan and the Gulf Countries (GCC) or regions.

 In terms of international ranking for trade and investment, Thailand is ranked as number 49 (out of 189 economies) in the World Bank’s Ease of Doing Business 2016 Chart.
 According to the ranking, and compared to the year earlier, almost all the difficulties have increased including Thailand’s trading across border concerns (which was 55 last year and 56 this year).
 For example, Supply Chains have historically noted obstacles generally associated with trade facilitation of physical infrastructure, as well as the administrative hurdles and delays in Thailand’s’ customs and import-export processes.
 This delay has been most prevalent in regards to moving standard cargo out of the factory gate to the port and then the added process with the administrative and port requirements until the cargo is loaded onto a ship.[ii]
 Thailand continues to address the concerns impacting trade facilitation, and continuously looks for ways to improve the processes of moving product in and out of country.